kindohm/tidal-midi/README.md

 m1 $ note "0"
 ```

-Above, the `note` param indicate a MIDI note, where 0 equals middle-C. The following
+Above, the `note` param indicates a MIDI note, where `0` equals middle-C. The
-pattern plays a major scale:
+following pattern plays a major scale:

 ```haskell
 m1 $ note "0 2 4 5 7 9 11 12"